Fertility Enhancement Surgery

 Microsurgical resection with tubo-cornual reanastomosis

 This procedure is needed when the blockage is at the segment of the fallopian tube right next to the uterus.
-When a proximal tubal blockage cannot corrected with hysteroscopic tubal cannulation there is usually fibrosis or thickening in this area as a result of a disease process (e.g. endometriosis).
+When a proximal tubal blockage cannot be corrected with hysteroscopic tubal cannulation there is usually fibrosis or thickening in this area as a result of a disease process (e.g. endometriosis).
 If the disease is at the segment of the fallopian tube close to the uterus, a resection of the abnormal portion of the tube is required.
 After that, the end of the cut tube is reattached to the uterus and patency is confirmed.
 These procedures are done using microsurgical techniques where a microscope is used during surgery and delicate handling of tissue is critical.

 Microsurgical resection with tuboplasty